Richard Eyres: Widnes

+He played for Widnes in the 1993 Challenge Cup final against Wigan, scoring a try in the 14–20 defeat, but was sent off for elbowing Martin Offiah.
+He was banned for six games.

+Leeds

+Eyres was signed by Leeds in August 1993, with a transfer fee of £135,000 being set via tribunal.

 International honours

 Richie Eyres won a cap for England while at Widnes in 1992 against Wales, won caps for Wales while at Leeds in 1995 against England, France, and in the 1995 Rugby League World Cup, against France, Western Samoa, and England, and while at Swinton in 1998 against England, and in 1999 against Ireland, and Scotland, and won caps for Great Britain while at Widnes in 1989 against France (interchange/substitute), in 1991 against France (twice, once as a substitute), in 1992 in the 1989–1992 Rugby League World Cup against France (interchange/substitute), and Australia (interchange/substitute), in 1993 against France (2 matches), and while at Leeds in 1993 against New Zealand (interchange/substitute) (2 matches).

 Eyres is unusual in having initially represented England and then gone onto represent Wales.